-Commencing four months after closing, the Company will begin repaying the Convertible Security in monthly installments of \$275,000.
-Lind will have the right to convert any portion of the principal amount at a price per share of \$0.335.
-Lind will have the option to convert accrued prepaid interest into common shares at a price equal to 90% of the market closing price of the common shares on the day immediately prior to conversion.
+Commencing four months after closing, the Company was to begin repaying the Convertible Security in monthly installments of \$275,000.
+Lind had the right to convert any portion of the principal amount at a price per share of \$0.335.
+Lind had the option to convert accrued prepaid interest into common shares at a price equal to 90% of the market closing price of the common shares on the day immediately prior to conversion.